Esri/workforce-scripts/create_assignment_types.md

 This script reads a CSV file containing the assignment types to add to the workforce project.

+**This script requires the logged in user to be an admin or to be the owner of the project**

 Supports Python 2.7+, 3.4+

 ----